blake1ward/scruffy/Amazon.md

 Tuff Luv will be available on Amazon by the end of this week (Oct.
 16-21)!

-Enter your email below and hit ENTER and I'll send you an announcement the moment it is released.
+Enter your email below and hit ENTER to receive an announcement the moment it is released.

 :-)